Using stringr to Work with Strings

 • Each person will input the full name of the movie the scrambled message is from into the PA5 quiz.

-• The person who last occupied the role of Developer will download and submit the PA-5.html file for the group.
+• The person who last occupied the role of Typer will submit the link for your Colab notebook (don’t forget to use the share link!)

 • Only one submission per group!